Skip to main content

 Jeppesen Charts & Airline Standards

-Practice with the same Jeppesen charts and standardized flows you'll see in type rating school, so nothing feels new on day one.
+Practice with the same Jeppesen charts and standardized flows type rating centers use.
+Nothing feels new on day one because you've already trained to professional standards.

 A Simulator Built for Serious Training